 Acknowledgement

 Companies that affiliate students in project-based internships can give them an acknowledgement to show their appreciation.
-Students can accept acknowledgements up to a maximum of 3000 Danish kroner per month besides their monthly student grant (SU).
+Students can accept a monthly acknowledgements besides their monthly student grant (SU).
+You can find the currently amount on the website of the Danish Agency for Higher Education and Science.

 A project-based internship forms part of your education as it is an integrated part of the courses constituting your degree programme.
 Therefore, students are eligible to receive SU while they take part in a project-based internship.
 Please note, as a student you cannot accept a salary during your project-based internship.
 This also applies if you give up your SU.